How can I help you?

 Using the dataStateChange event

-To implement the dataStateChange event, follow these steps:
+To implement the dataStateChange event effectively:

 Handling searching operation

-When performing a search operation in the grid, the dataStateChange event is triggered, allowing access to the following referenced arguments within the event
+When performing a search operation in the grid, the dataStateChange event is triggered, allowing access to the following referenced arguments within the event.

 private applySearching(query: Query, search: Array<any>): void {